opencog/sensory/DesignNotes-J.md

 This time, the infinite loop is in `TextWriterNode`, which will suck from it's input, until drained.
 That is, we already have the needed inf loop, it's in the `TextWriterNode`, and is a port of the code in v0 `OutputStream`.
-So hurrah! we are done!
+So hurrah!
+We are done!

 Which is better, `LineStreamLink` or `StreamNode`?
 My gut instinct is that `StreamNode` fits the current paradigm better, and is more